All Episodes

 So in theory, there is something undecidable, like with Hilbert's problems and many other problems, like Gödel's sentence and so on.

-In practice, the only thing we need is, we need to compress sufficiently well.
+In practice, the only thing we need is we need to compress sufficiently well.

-I mean, also we humans are not perfect compressors, perfect decision makers.
+I mean, also, we humans are not perfect compressors, perfect decision makers.

 We just do it well.

-Better than we are currently able to do with technology, but we don't need to solve a Hilbert's type problem.
+But we don't need to solve a Hilbert's type problem.

 I mean, Moore's Law says that computing speed and power and memory doubles every 1.5 years, which helps, of course, to compress better.